Why Paper Checks Aren’t the Safest Option for B2B Payments

 There are AP Automation solutions available that will work with various accounting software and automate your entire payment process.
 However, this doesn’t mean that you will lack control over the payment dates.
 In fact, you can just as easily select the pay dates for each invoice as you would a paper check.
 In addition, your preferred electronic payment method can be securely saved so that you don’t have to waste time inputting this data for every vendor payment.

-Not only will you save money and time from check processing by implementing AP Automation, you will be able to prevent fraud associated with paper checks, as well.
+Not only will you save money and time from check processing by implementing E-invoicing, you will be able to prevent fraud associated with paper checks, as well.